severalnines/galera-docker-mariadb/example-kubernetes/README.md

 # MariaDB Galera on Kubernetes #

-YAML definitions to run MariaDB Galera Cluster 10.1 on Kubernetes with ReplicaSet or StatefulSet.
+YAML definitions to run MariaDB Galera Cluster 10.1 on Kubernetes.
 Tested on Kubernetes v1.6 using ReplicaSet and StatefulSet.

 ## Deployment Steps ##

 ### 1. Deploy an etcd cluster ###

 The image requires an etcd (standalone or cluster) for service discovery.
-Deploy an etcd cluster through Pod together with Service:
+Deploy an etcd cluster with Pods and Services:

 ```bash
 $ kubectl create -f etcd-cluster.yaml